tonykim925/personalweb-5fa1e/src/pages/portfolio/project-2.md

 > [](https://sloanreview.mit.edu/article/do-workplace-wellness-programs-really-work/)
 >
-> Assuming people are rational decision-makers and would make these types of comparisons, then a successful wellness program would need to offer MORE desirable outcomes than competing alternatives.
+> \<cite> Assuming people are rational decision-makers and would make these types of comparisons, then a successful wellness program would need to offer MORE desirable outcomes than competing alternatives.
 This is an essential element of building a successful wellness program.
 >
 > 2018 Employer Guide: FINDING FIT: IMPLEMENTING WELLNESS PROGRAMS SUCCESSFULLY
 >
 > \</cite>
 >
 > This is an H1
 >